trey-rosius/shopaholic/README.md

 # shopaholic(Web Application)

 A serverless web e-commerce application built with Vue Js, Nuxt using AWS it's backend.
+Vue Javascript(https://vuejs.org) and Nuxt(https://nuxtjs.org) are absolutely amazing.
+You should definitely check them out.

 Actually, it's just a sample application, show casing the speed at which anybody can build full stack applications.
 You can find the mobile version here https://github.com/trey-rosius/shopaholic_mobile